-This chapter highlighted on past researches that have been done by other scholars touching on the challenges facing girl child.
-It took a critical look at the way parents view girl child education and challenges faced.
+This chapter presents, the past researches that have been done by other scholars particularly on the challenges facing girl child.
+It takes a critical look at the way parents view girl child education and challenges they have faced /are facing now.